How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 New to the IEP Process

-As your child begins their IEP process, you may find yourself with many questions, one of which is “What can I do?”
-Being an active participant in the IEP process will be extremely beneficial to the success of your child as they navigate special education services within the school district.
+As your child begins their IEP process, you may find yourself with many questions, one of which is, “What can I do?”
+Being an active participant in the IEP process will be extremely beneficial to your child’s success as they navigate special education services within the school district.

 While it can be daunting, there are many who have gone through it before you and want to share their experiences so you can have a stress-free journey with your child.
-My Facebook group has thousands of experienced parents and advocates and even attorneys in it.
 You are not on this journey alone.

 The information below will give you the tools to be an active participant in your child’s IEP process from start to finish and help the team carry out an effective IEP.